 Best Vitamin D Supplements for Adults Over 40 (2026 Guide)

-Quick Answer: The best vitamin D supplement for most adults over 40 is Sports Research Vitamin D3 + K2 — it pairs 5,000 IU of D3 with vitamin K2 in a coconut oil softgel for optimal absorption, all for about $0.25/day.
-If you prefer a lower dose, NOW Foods Vitamin D3 2,000 IU is the best budget option at just $0.05/day.
+Quick Answer: The best vitamin D supplements for adults over 40 depend on your specific needs.
+For most people, Sports Research Vitamin D3 + K2 is the top pick — it pairs 5,000 IU of D3 with vitamin K2 in a coconut oil softgel for optimal absorption (~$0.25/day).
+For a lower-cost maintenance dose, NOW Foods Vitamin D3 2,000 IU is the best budget option at just $0.05/day.
+Vegans should choose between Garden of Life Organics Vegan D3 (2,000 IU spray, maintenance) or Naturelo Vegan D3 5000 IU (high-dose capsule for optimization), adults wanting kosher certification can pick Zahler Vitamin D3 5000 IU, and those with confirmed deficiency needing a correction-level dose under medical supervision should consider Metagenics D3 10,000 with K2.

 Looking for the best vitamin D supplements?
-You’re not alone — an estimated 42% of American adults are vitamin D deficient.
+You’re not alone — an estimated 42% of American adults are vitamin D deficient, according to a 2011 study by Forrest & Stuhldreher in Nutrition Research.
 After 40, your risk increases even more — your skin produces less vitamin D from sunlight, you spend more time indoors, and your body becomes less efficient at converting it to its active form.

 The consequences aren’t subtle.
 Low vitamin D is linked to weakened bones, a sluggish immune system, poor mood, increased belly fat, and even muscle weakness.
 It’s one of the few deficiencies that affects nearly every system in your body.